-Pakistan to grant consular access to Kulbhushan Jadhav on Sep 2
+Pakistan to grant consular access to Kulbhushan Jadhav today

 New Delhi, Sep 01: Pakistan on Sunday announced that it would grant consular access to former Indian Navy officer Kulbhushan Jadhav, who was arrested in March 2016 by Pakistani authorities on "espionage and terrorism" charges, on Monday (September 2).